 2020 brought a lot of surprises for the areas of food, health, and nutrition.
 It changed the topics people wanted to learn about, foods people shopped for, prepared, and ate, and how each of us chose to cope with stress.
 Most importantly, it had many of us searching for science-based answers to many of our questions about health and nutrition.
-For our readers, this meant that our science-based resources on immunity, plant-based eating, and mental wellness were at the forefront of our most-read content of 2020.
+For our readers, this meant that our science-based resources on immunity, plant-based eating, and mental wellness were at the forefront of our most-read health and nutrition articles of 2020.

 The nutrition, exercise, and food preparation tips from our experts were welcome to readers as COVID-related lockdowns began in the spring of 2020, and are still relevant as the pandemic continues.
 Read this article for a refresher on wellness tips as 2021 begins.